schlatterbeck/pgapack/docs/sphinx/part2.rst

 this is called in the parallel processes and so the hillclimbing is also parallelized.
 The hillclimbing function can chose to evaluate the given individual.
-Then it has to set the evaluation using :c:func:`PGASetEvaluation` (this will also set the up-to-date flag, so an extra call to :c:func:`PGASetEvaluationUpToDateFlag` is not needed.
+Then it has to set the evaluation using :c:func:`PGASetEvaluation`, this will also set the up-to-date flag, so an extra call to :c:func:`PGASetEvaluationUpToDateFlag` is not needed.
 When the up-to-date flag is set, this signals to PGAPack that the evaluation is already done.
 If no evaluation is performed, the